dom3d/LearningProtoactorNetOnOSX/README.md

 In order to be able to spawn Actors from remote nodes, the remote ProtoActor instance has to register Actor Props ('Actor Setups') via Remote.RegisterKnownKinds first.
 So only pre-registered Props can be spawned remotely.
 Be aware that you can register different kinds using the same name - but that's a problem because the name has to be unique across the cluster and across all kinds registered.

 Remote Start will start the gRPC server on the given IP and Port.
+Maybe "Peering" or something like that would be a better name.

 Ability to watch a remote Actor: When a node is disconnected, and if someone is watching an actor on that node, then the EndpointWatcher is supposed to fire a Terminated event for that actor.

 ProtoActor dont support remote supervision, when you spawn remote actors they are root actors on the remote system.

+## Activations / Activator
+"Named" Activations - is spawning an Actor via it's kind using unique name across kinds and acts as global ID of the register kind.
+It's possible to register multiple kinds with the same name without errors, unfortunately.

+Spawning is done by a special system actor called Activator.
+It's one of those hidden things that appear here and there in the API but isn't very explicit.

 ----------------------------------------------------------------
 ----------------------------------------------------------------
 END of revised notes.
-Below is most likely inaccurate or wrong
+Below is most likely inaccurate or wrong.
+Also may contain quotes taked from various places.
 ----------------------------------------------------------------
 ----------------------------------------------------------------